Psy-Fer/interARTIC/docs/installation.md

 ## Running InterARTIC

-To start InterARTIC, go to the directory where the repository was cloned and enter the following command.
+To start InterARTIC, navigate to the directory where the repository was cloned and enter the following command.

 ```
 cd SARS-CoV-2-NanoporeAnalysisWebApp